omkarasal/redux-modal-routing/README.md

 ## React-Bootstrap Modal using Redux and React Routing
-Shows different alert messages on routing
+It shows different alert messages on routing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).